Rayve

 RAY TRACING 3D GAME ENGINE

-*A bit of Vulkan is used to gain access to the GPU and display,
+*Vulkan is used for access to the GPU and display, but not for rendering.

 Ray Tracing Simplicity